AI IconToolbarShare ui

 A Liver Function Test Normal Range Chart is a vital resource that outlines the typical values used to assess the health and functionality of the liver.
 This chart serves as a reference guide for healthcare professionals, enabling them to interpret the results of various liver function tests accurately.

-The liver, a crucial organ responsible for numerous metabolic functions, undergoes assessment through a series of blood tests known as liver function tests (LFTs).
+The liver is a crucial organ responsible for numerous metabolic functions.
+The liver cells primarily filter harmful substances out of the blood, and they play a vital role in metabolism, bile production, immune function, blood clotting, proper blood flow, and hormone regulation.
+It is tested through a series of blood tests known as liver function tests (LFTs).
 These tests help in diagnosing liver diseases, monitoring treatment effectiveness, and evaluating overall liver health.
 The tests commonly included in such charts are:

-• Alanine Aminotransferase (ALT) and Aspartate Aminotransferase (AST): These enzymes help assess liver damage.
+• Alanine aminotransferase (ALT) and aspartate aminotransferase (AST): These liver enzymes help assess liver damage.
 Elevated levels may indicate liver injury.

-• Alkaline Phosphatase (ALP): Elevated levels might signify liver or bone issues.
+• Alkaline phosphatase (ALP): For ALP, high abnormal liver enzyme levels might signify liver or bone issues.

-• Bilirubin: High bilirubin levels could indicate problems with the liver or red blood cell breakdown.
+• Bilirubin: High bilirubin levels could indicate problems with the liver or breakdown of red blood cells.

-• Albumin and Total Protein: These measure liver function related to protein production.
+• Albumin: Measures liver function related to protein production.

 The Liver Function Test Normal Range Chart typically displays the normal range for each test, aiding healthcare providers in understanding and interpreting the results of individual tests.
 It helps identify deviations from the standard range, indicating potential liver issues or diseases.